kvarak/dnd/docs/_Classes/paladin.md

  **Accept Death**.
 Death comes to all eventually.
 Accept it, and you will find a place in the afterlife.

 ### Lore of the Dead
-When you take this oath, you have knowledge of necromancy and the undead.
+When you take this oath, gain the *Arcana - Necromancy* skill and its prerequisite.

 ### Sacred Touch
 If your target has reduced maximum hit points when you use the Lay on Hands feature, you also return lost maximum hit points equal to your Charisma modifier.